-If a session is not fast path ready, FortiGate will not send the session key or IPsec SA key to the NP6 processor.
-Without the session key, all session key lookup by a network processor for incoming packets of that session fails, causing all session packets to be sent to the FortiGate’s main processing resources, and processed at normal speeds.
+If a session is not fast path ready, the FortiGate unit will not send the session key or IPsec SA key to the NP6 processor.
+Without the session key, all session key lookup by a network processor for incoming packets of that session fails, causing all session packets to be sent to the FortiGate unit’s main processing resources, and processed at normal speeds.

 If a session is fast path ready, the FortiGate unit will send the session key or IPsec SA key to the network processor.
 Session key or IPsec SA key lookups then succeed for subsequent packets from the known session or IPsec SA.

 Packets within the session must then also meet packet requirements.

 - Incoming packets must not be fragmented.